π€πˆ 𝐋𝐨𝐠 teaches

 *Coming soon to AI Log.

-I don’t consider myself an adherrent of any particular theory of education or of teaching writing.
 My approach to the classroom was shaped by a two-year stint teaching in the Rutgers Writing Program during the early 2000s, which, at the time, was led by Kurt Spellmeyer and Richard E. Miller.
 During that period, I read a lot of Ralph Waldo Emerson and Richard Poirer, attended classes in the history and English departments at Rutgers University, taught lecture courses and senior seminars in American Studies, and devoured every issue of Raritan Quarterly.